torvalds/linux/Documentation/arch/x86/microcode.rst

 feature.

 This is unacceptable if software is even potentially using that feature.
-For instance, say MSR_X is no longer available after an update, accessing that MSR will cause a #GP fault.
+For instance, say MSR_X is anal longer available after an update, accessing that MSR will cause a #GP fault.

-Basically there is no way to declare a new microcode update suitable for late-loading.
-This is another one of the problems that caused late loading to be not enabled by default.
+Basically there is anal way to declare a new microcode update suitable for late-loading.
+This is aanalther one of the problems that caused late loading to be analt enabled by default.

 Builtin microcode
 =================